DrEggman399/LinuxSteamShortcutHelper/README.md

 _Since Steam is launching a .sh file, it does not create a folder in the compatdata dir.
 No more orphaned directories!_

 **Benefits of launching game via umu-run**
-:white_check_mark: Receive both Valve and Community fixes (via Valve-ProtonFixes and UMU-ProtonFixes) as we determine the game and pass that to umu-run, rather than just running an .exe in Steam
+:white_check_mark: Receive both Valve and Community fixes (via Valve-ProtonFixes and UMU-ProtonFixes) as we determine the game and pass that (AppID) to umu-run, rather than just running an .exe in Steam
 :white_check_mark: Auto-update to the latest UMU-Proton version
-:white_check_mark: Set desired Proton version _currently done via script_
+:white_check_mark: Set desired Proton version ***currently done via script***

 **Automatically get official art and icons**
 :white_check_mark: Use Steam AppID to get the official store header/hero/capsule/icon where available
-:black_square_button: Use SteamGridDB to get missing artwork where needed _in progress_
+:black_square_button: Use SteamGridDB to get missing artwork where needed ***in progress***

+## Roadmap
+:black_square_button: Add auto-update of dependencies: umu-database, umu-run
+:black_square_button: Remove Steam Web API key requirement
+:black_square_button: Add support for SteamGridDB for unofficial / non-steam game artwork
+:black_square_button: Add configuration window
+:black_square_button: Add support for multiple languages / translations